Introduce about HPCI

 Organizations engaging in the HPCI

-Cybermedia Center participate the HPCI and provide resources through it.
+D3 Center participate the HPCI and provide resources through it.
 Also, computing resources of the following universities and research institutions including "K computer" are offered.

 • Information Initiative Center, Hokkaido University